Guidelines (Draft)

 Your opinion

-As I said already, these guidelines are not finished yet and I want to keep the amount as low as possible because nobody likes rules, me included.
+As I said already, these guidelines are not finished yet and I want to keep the amount as low as possible because nobody likes rules, myself included.
 Nevertheless, I feel that these might help to improve the quality of the content even more.
 With over 4.000 text changes to existing spots by the community, we are already on a good way, thank you very much to anybody who suggested a change to an existing spot already!
 That's awesome.

-To prevent and merge duplicated spots, we already implemented a report feature within the last few weeks, so that you are now able to report almost everything on this platform if you think that something is wrong about it and you can't fix it yourself.
+To prevent and merge duplicated spots, we already implemented a report feature within the last few weeks, so that you are now able to report almost everything on this platform if you think that something is wrong and you can't fix it yourself.
 The reason behind this feature is, that it is a requirement by Apple if we want to get listed in the app store with the app (iOS + Android) we want to release soon, but I hope that it will help to improve the content as well in the future.

-Thank you for your honest opinion in the comments below about the guidelines and about the format of this blog post (if you would like to read more about "behind the scenes" of developing this platform).
-Feel free to write me a mail as well to contact@ if you want to share your thoughts privately.
+Thank you for your honest opinion in the comments below about the guidelines and the format of this blog post (if you would like to read more about "behind the scenes" of developing this platform).
+Feel free to write me a email as well to contact@ if you want to share your thoughts privately.

 P.S.
 The teaser photo was taken at Sunwapta Falls, Jasper National Park, Canada.